rozek/node-red-rest-service-examples/README.md

 ### Memory-based Key-Value-Store ###

 In the simplest case, the whole key-value-store may just be kept in memory - knowing that all data is lost if the Node-RED server crashes or is restarted.
-Values are expected to contain plain text:
+Values are expected to contain plain text only:

 ![](examples/memory-based-key-value-store.png)